 9.1 Ventilation ducts including single and double wall ducts, shall be of steel or equivalent material except flexible bellows of short length not exceeding 600 mm used for connecting fans to the ducting in air-conditioning rooms.
-Unless expressly provided otherwise in paragraph 9.5, any other material used in the construction of ducts, including insulation, shall also be non-combustible.
+Unless expressly provided otherwise in paragraph 9.8, any other material used in the construction of ducts, including insulation, shall also be non-combustible.

-However, short ducts, not generally exceeding 2,0 m in length and with a free cross-sectional area not exceeding 0,02 $\text{m}^2$ , need not be of steel or equivalent material, subject to the following conditions :
+However, short ducts, not generally exceeding 2,0 m in length and with a free cross-sectional area not exceeding 0,02 m2, need not be of steel or equivalent material, subject to the following conditions:

-- 9.1.1 Subject to 9.1.2 these ducts shall be of a material having low flame spread characteristics which is type approved; - 9.1.2 The ducts shall be made of non-combustible material, which may be faced internally and externally with membranes having low flame-spread characteristics and, in each case, a calorific value not exceeding $45 \,\mathrm{MJ/m^2}$ of their surface area for the thickness used; - 9.1.3 The ducts only be used at the end of the ventilation device; and
+- 9.1.1 The ducts shall be made of non-combustible material, which may be faced internally and externally with membranes having low flame-spread characteristics and, in each case, a calorific value $^{4)}$ not exceeding 45 MJ/m 2 of their surface area for the thickness used; - 9.1.2 The ducts only be used at the end of the ventilation device; and